dshaogh/LLM/LLM Benchmarking Report.md

 ## **Abstract**

-Comparative Analysis of Gemma3, Llama3, Mistral, Qwen2.5, and Qwen3
- (Tasks: BoolQ, SQuAD v1, SQuAD v2)
+Comparative Analysis of Gemma3, Llama3, Mistral, Qwen2.5, and Qwen3  with benchmark: BoolQ, SQuAD v1, and SQuAD v2.

 ## **1\.
 Benchmark Overview**